avliu-um/youtube-disinterest/README.md

 We find that the "Not interested" button worked best: using this button removed 97% of videos from an unwanted topic on the homepage.
 Unfortunately, we estimate from the survey that 44% of the YouTube adult population is unaware that this button exists.

 This repository contains code for data collection and analysis related to the project.
 It is currently under review (Revise and Resubmit) at ICWSM.
 You can find slides for presentations and [here (~5 minutes)](https://docs.google.com/presentation/d/1Tr8CHOl5Ehc8TvKqfdxqDvD67frDe9mRM_j7JEhSUN4/edit#slide=id.g20c8997232a_0_0) and [here (~40 minutes)](https://docs.google.com/presentation/d/1xPxY9KAEN_cKlmAsYtw5mFL0FOOKX1wAD58GBENwLEU/edit#slide=id.g1fdd7edca8c_0_865).
-Additionally, the paper itself can be found [here](https://www.overleaf.com/read/fptfhdxnxhxv) (conference publication will be linked after acceptance).
+Additionally, the paper itself can be found [here](https://www.overleaf.com/read/hmzsfxhvnfwv) (conference publication will be linked after acceptance).
+(Note: We switched data labeling methods after receiving valuable feedback from anonymous reviewers; As a result, some of our percentages reported have changed.
+However, none of the treds we identify that lead to our main findings have changed.
+These will be updated).

 ![cartoon_overview](./figures/cartoon_overview.png)